MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 1. Select **Save** to run the refresh.
 The **Data sources** page opens showing the data source in **Refreshing** status, but only the selected table is refreshing.

 1. Repeat the process for other tables, if applicable.

+### Data synchronization failure

+Data synchronization can fail if your Delta folder data was deleted and then recreated.
+Or if Customer Insights - Data couldn't connect to your Delta folders for an extended period while the versions advanced so the folder versions are no longer available when connection is restored.
+To minimize the impact where an intermittent data pipeline failure creates the need for a full refresh, we recommend you maintain a reasonable history backlog, such as 15 days.

 ## Next steps